timothyhull/100daysofcode/days/_35_36/README.md

 ### :notebook: 10/26/21

-- Start review of PEP 257 (docstrings)
+- Started review of PEP 257 (docstrings)
     - Updated namedtuple-maker docstring `'''` quotes with `"""` quotes.

+---

+### :notebook: 10/27/21

+- Completed review of PEP 257 (docstrings)
+    - Reformatted all docstrings to comply with PEP 257 guidelines.